 - Dengue fever occurs in this country.
 Dengue fever is a viral disease that can cause severe flu-like symptoms.
 In some cases it leads to dengue haemorrhagic fever, which can be fatal.

 Visceral leishmaniasis (or kala azar) affects the bone marrow and internal organs.
 It is caused by a parasite spread through the bite of a female sandfly.
 It can also be transmitted by blood transfusion or sharing contaminated needles.
 If left untreated it can cause death.
 Risk is generally low for most travellers.
 Protect yourself from sandfly bites, which typically occur after sunset in rural and forested areas and in some urban centres.
-There is no vaccine available for leishmaniasis.
+There is no vaccine or medication to protect against leishmaniasis.

 - There is a risk of malaria in certain areas and/or during a certain time of year in this country.

 - Malaria is a serious and occasionally fatal disease that is spread by mosquitoes.
 There is no vaccine against malaria.